 On November 8, 2018, a California wildfire broke out and destroyed the town of Paradise, in Butte County.
-Dozens of people died and thousands of structures—mostly homes—burned down.
+88 people died and thousands of structures—mostly homes—burned down.
 Residents of the town lost everything and were forced to evacuate on very short notice, creating havoc on the roads.

 In the coming months, homeowners will file fire insurance claims while investigators determine what caused the most devastating wildfire in California history.
 If a utility or corporation is found to be responsible, lawsuits can be filed against that organization for damages or for wrongful death.
 Meanwhile, if insurance companies fail to uphold their contracts with policyholders—by unreasonably delaying or denying paying a fire claim or by undervaluing losses—we can file a lawsuit to force them to uphold the terms of their policies and pay claimants the full amount they are entitled to.

-Attorneys are also investigating possible lawsuits against Pacific Gas and Electric Co (PG&E) for their possible involvement in allowing some of the California fires to start.
-If you were affected by a fire that may have been linked to PG&E, please contact an attorney at Cutter Law P.C. to discuss your situation.
+Wild fire attorneys are also investigating possible lawsuits against Pacific Gas and Electric Co (PG&E) for their possible involvement in allowing some of the California fires to start.
+If you were affected by a fire that may have been linked to PG&E, please contact a fire insurance attorney at Cutter Law P.C. to discuss your situation.